Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 Southern Connecticut State University is among your top options if you're planning on studying Journalism.
 Graduates of the Journalism program earn about $36,809 for their early career and $65,425 in their mid career.
 Based in New Haven, Connecticut, this university is right for individuals who prosper in an urban setting.

 Every student who is interested in Journalism needs to take a look at Central Connecticut State University.
-Students from the Journalism major at Central Connecticut State University get 0.4% above the average graduate with the same degree.
+Students who complete this degree state that they receive average early career earnings of journalism and mid-career earnings of $62,799.
 It is set in the suburban region of New Britain, Connecticut.